CayleighLeishman/Cayleighs-Tinker-lab/debugging.md

+May 24

+I didnt sleep so well so this is my plan for today:

+work on this page 3 hours today (not straight just throuhut because i do like working on this) Figure out a plan with the blog (Debate how to implement) FIX THE DANG LAYOUT CAYLEIGH STOP PUTTING IT OFF!
+YOU NEED TO KNOW THIS.

+study for exam next week
+work labs X3
+complete Advanced CSS project.

+For this project:
+Get the journal page up and running descide if we should do journal enteries or not. i might just uplad youtube journals and have the videos unlisted so anyone with link can see but only if they go through my site.
+Yeah I think i'll do that so I dont have to type all the time.

 May 22nd

 I'm exasted and though i should do thislater at night and do my homework now I was mor emotivated to do this, and I'm strugling to focus on my homework.